 (found on ebay)

 Maybe it is all because of that mystery that is within the technique, called as black-box.
-One cannot control much the process of how the output is created.
+One cannot control much of the process how the output is created.
 Neural networks do it themselves.
 They are simply trained by being fed loads of data and the expected result.
 The relations, how from input data get the expected result are constructed or learned by the network itself approximating his guesses and minimizing the error.
 But well, one does not even need to understand this to use it.
 What geographers really need, in my opinion, is simply clearly to say - a great interface and great mapping possibility, thus great graphics, or else Neural Networks will stay as scary as GRASS.
 And although I'm laughing here, but well, I did not meet much of geographers, especially the social geographers, using GRASS software.
 Sure software easy to use might not be enough (as there are some already), one would need to make it well accessible(like not too expensive) or commercialized to such extent that even small business would go crazy to have it and so it would be even taught at the university.
 But, of course you never know..
+Maybe that "golden ANN age" will come to geography as well, already being so popular in hydrology, meteorology and geotechnical problems.